noahjahn/docker-workshop/docs/cli.md

 docker run --rm -v ./:/home/bun/app --user $UID oven/bun i
 ```

+To confirm permissions are correct, run the `ls -al` command again and you should see the `node_modules` directory is created as your user.

 ## Publish

-At this point the packages to run `vitepress` to build, serve, or preview these docs locally should all be downloaded and in place now.
+At this point, the packages to run `vitepress` to build, serve, or preview these docs locally should all be downloaded and in place now.
 Looking at the `package.json` file, there is a `docs:dev` script, that will run the `vitepress` development server for the docs.

-We can run the `docs:dev` script using [`bun run`](https://bun.sh/docs/cli/run#run-a-package-json-script) with our `docker run command`
+We can run the `docs:dev` script using [`bun run`](https://bun.sh/docs/cli/run#run-a-package-json-script) with our `docker run` command:

 ```shell
 docker run --rm -v ./:/home/bun/app --user $UID oven/bun docs:dev